cupracer/container-image-suma-client/README.md

 # Requirements

-This container image requires Podman to work correctly.
-Docker does not seem to have the capability to run Systemd on PID 1.
+* This project requires Podman to work correctly.
+Docker does not seem to have the capability to run containers with Systemd on PID 1.
+* The host which runs Podman needs to be registered against SUSE Customer Center (SCC) or a local RMT server to be able to share its repository access (via "container-suseconnect-zypp") while building SLE-based images. iSee [here](#use-the-hosts-rmt-server-connection-to-retrieve-packages-for-image-building) to learn how to share and use your RMT's CA certificate during image building.

 # Checkout

 ```
 git clone ...
-cd suse-docker-saltclient
+cd container-image-suma-client
 ```

 # Preparations on SUSE Manager